Git installation and configuration

 Note

-Under Linux, ~/.config can sometimes be a different path set by the environment variable XDG_CONFIG_HOME.
+On Linux machines, ~/.config can sometimes be a different path set by the environment variable XDG_CONFIG_HOME.
 This behaviour is part of the X Desktop Group (XDG) specification.
 You can get the other path with:

 $ echo $XDG_CONFIG_HOME